 Note: The sunset provision for sector separation is removed under Alternatives 2, 3, and 4.
-Regional ACLs and regional component ACLs, if applicable, will be reduced by the established buffer resulting in respective regional and regional component ACTs.
+Regional and component ACLs will be reduced by the established buffer, resulting in respective regional and component ACTs.

 In October 2014, the Council took final action on Amendment 40 (GMFMC 2014) to apportion the recreational ACL between the federal for-hire and private angling components of the recreational sector for a period of three years (2015-2017).
 Action 2 is only applicable if this amendment is implemented while the separate components of the recreational sector are still in effect.